stu115/Machine-Learning-assignment-pt.1/README.md

 # Machine-Learning-assignment-pt.1
-Doing algorithms on sets of data
+Doing algorithms on sets of data.
+There's the graphs, bar charts with tables of all that.
+Codes are still being written...